 RECENT NEWS STORIES ROUTINELY FEATURE "HOT MARKET" U.S. CITIES WITH ASTRONOMICAL HOUSING PRICES that end up displacing residents with moderate or low incomes.
-In Portland, Oregon, Mayor Charlie Hales declares a state of emergency, directing a budget cut from the city's general fund to create more affordable homes.
 San Francisco's epic housing battles pit longtime residents against tech workers.
-In Seattle, 40 people, 35 jobs, but only 12 housing units arrive daily.
-In Denver, Mayor Michael Hancock pledges \$150 million for affordable housing in the next decade.
+In Portland, Oregon, city council extended the state of emergency it declared in 2015 to address the local affordable housing crisis.
+In Denver, Mayor Michael Hancock pledged \$150 million for affordable housing in the next decade.
 Boston Mayor Martin J. Walsh plans to build 53,000 units by 2030, while neighboring Cambridge adds density in infill areas and near transit.
-And in Boulder, Colorado, public officials consider a host of housing options in an approach they call "gentle infill."
+And in Boulder, Colorado, public officials seek to add a host of housing options through an approach they call "gentle infill."

-"Hot markets exist for many reasons, but in Portland, Seattle, San Francisco, Boulder, and other cities, housing issues are clearly a result of strong economic development," says Peter Pollock, FAICP, manager of Western programs for the Lincoln Institute of Land Policy.
-In these cities, a jobs-housing imbalance leads to inadequate housing options.
+"Hot markets exist for many reasons, but in Portland, San Francisco, Boulder, and other cities, housing issues are clearly a result of strong economic development," says Peter Pollock, FAICP, manager of Western programs for the Lincoln Institute of Land Policy.
+In these places, a jobs-housing imbalance leads to inadequate shelter options.
 The "gentle" or "sensitive" infill approach is about "trying to find ways to make infill compatible with surroundings to achieve urban design goals and enable production of more housing," he says.
 The term also "puts a positive spin on something that may not be universally accepted"-namely, density-"and suggests that we can do a better job."
 While half of all households nationwide are spending more than 30 percent of their income on housing, many residents in hot market cities are spending more than 50 percent and being forced to leave.
-Housing activists, such as those at the recent first national YIMBY ("Yes in my backyard") gathering (see sidebar), are challenging city planners and elected officials to create more diverse infill options to house people, stem displacement, make better transit connections, and create more environmentally sustainable communities.
+Housing activists, such as those at the annual U.S. YIMBY ("Yes in my backyard") gathering, are challenging city planners and elected officials to create more diverse infill options to house people, stem displacement, make better transit connections, and create more environmentally sustainable communities.